 The Trust manages and maintains these spaces to a high standard through the services provided by Landscape service the management practices carried out by the Estates Team and maintenance works carried out by internal and external contractors.

 The management and maintenance of these public open spaces enhances the visual amenity in Lightmoor Village ensuring that it is, and will continue to be, an attractive and pleasant place to live.

 You can view a map showing the areas of the Village that are owned and maintained by us here

 Regular Estate Inspections and Walkabouts are conducted in Lightmoor Village with various BVT officers in attendance.
 These Estate Inspections and walkabouts are used to note down any problems in the village, any maintenance issues which need further attention and any covenant breaches.
 Once the Inspection is complete, the Estates Team forwards any information to any relevant internal and external parties and takes further action where necessary.
-Click here to find out when the next estate walkabouts are taking place.

 The Estate Inspections are a useful tool for the Estates Team as they allow them to keep up to date with any new or recurring issues which need to be addressed within the Village.
 The Estate Inspections and the associated work which comes from them, helps to protect and enhance the visual amenity of the Village, making it a pleasant place to live for all residents.

 Each privately owned property in Lightmoor Village is bound in a legal agreement with BVT.

 BVT benefits from legal obligations and covenants contained within each property’s transfer documents (TP1) and this allows us to take action against residents who breach these covenants.
 These covenants allow us to comprehensively manage the external visual amenity of each home and therefore the aesthetic value of the Village as a whole.